Case Management/Social Services, Facilities/Property Management

 Certified Housing Specialist

-The Housing Specialist is responsible for the management of Thresholds residential properties and/or subsidies in accordance with all current funding requirements, Fair Housing Laws, and Thresholds policy and procedure.
+The Certified Housing Specialist reports to the Housing Team Leader and is responsible for the management of Thresholds residential properties and/or subsidies in accordance with all current funding requirements, Fair Housing Laws, and Thresholds policy and procedure.

-Manages the Thresholds residential properties, subsidized and non?subsidized, in accordance with all current funding requirements, such as but not limited to CHA?PRA or equivalent project based voucher program, current release of the HUD 4350.3 Occupancy Handbook, HUD Continuum of Care Programs including Long Term Rental Assistance Program and HUD Leasing Program, Federal, State & City Fair Housing Laws and Thresholds policy and procedures.
+Manages the Thresholds residential properties, subsidized and non-subsidized, in accordance with all current funding requirements, such as but not limited to CHA-PRA, current release of the HUD 4350.3 Occupancy Handbook, LIHTC, HUD Continuum of Care Programs including Long Term Rental Assistance Program and HUD Leasing Program, Federal, State & City Fair Housing Laws and Thresholds policy and procedures.

-Maintains required information in Thresholds Residential software system.
+Maintains required information in Thresholds Residential software (currently Real Page – One Site.).